-The BBC have been reporting that a Belfast women has won a £2,000 disability discrimination after event organisers, Eventsec Ltd, failed to make reasonable adjustments.
+The BBC have been reporting that a Belfast woman has won a £2,000 disability discrimination after event organisers, Eventsec Ltd, failed to make reasonable adjustments.
 The case itself, as reported by the BBC (I have not seen the judgement, strikes me as a helpful case with which to explain the duty).

 The duty to make adjustments is a very powerful, and in my view under-utilised, right of employees in the workplace.
 Whether conducting sickness absence, performance, disciplinary, objective setting or a whole host of other meetings and workplace processes the duty to make reasonable adjustments can be a powerful tool to ensure employees are treated fairly.